tannerm/rapidology-plugin/readme.txt

 *	Inline Opt-In Forms: Want to insert an opt-in form in the middle of a blog post, rather than the end?
 Inline forms make it easy.
 You can display these forms virtually anywhere you’d like on any post or page on your website.

-You can find out how all of your opt-in forms are performing right inside your Rapidology dashboard.
+You can find out how all of your opt-in forms are performing right inside your Free List Machine dashboard.
 We provide elegant visualizations of your conversion rates, impressions, subscriber counts, and more, so you can track your performance at a glance.

-You can also run split tests with Rapidology’s built-in split testing feature to discover what resonates with your audience and maximize your conversion rates.
+You can also run split tests with Free List Machine’s built-in split testing feature to discover what resonates with your audience and maximize your conversion rates.

 Features